quantranhong1999/james-cli/README.md

 Note: if the user exists already, its password will be updated.

-### Test a user existence
+### Test an user existence

-Check whether a user exists on the user list or not.
+Check whether an user exists on the user list or not.
 ```
 {cli} user exist <username>
 ```
 Resource name <username> representing valid users, hence it should match the criteria at [User Repositories documentation](https://james.apache.org/server/config-users.html)

-### Delete a user
+### Delete an user

-Remove a user from the user list.
+Remove an user from the user list.
 ```
 {cli} user delete <username>
 ```